VoxeLibre/VoxeLibre/mods/HUD/hudbars/API.md

 Note this does not yet display the HUD bar.

 The HUD bars will be displayed in a “first come, first serve” order.
 This API does not allow fow a custom order or a way to set it manually in a reliable way.
 However, you can use the setting `hudbars_sorting` for this.
-See the advanced setting menu in Minetest for more information.
+See the advanced setting menu in Luanti for more information.